-- Moulded case circuit breakers with a fixed thermal trip unit setting of 130% of the rated current of the circuit breaker - Miniature circuit breakers with a fixed thermal trip unit setting of 145% of the rated current of the circuit breaker.
-These circuit breakers shall be de-rated to achieve 130% of the nominated supply capacity.
+- Circuit breakers complying to IEC/AS 60947 with a fixed thermal trip unit setting of 130% of the rated current of the circuit breaker.
+These may be MCCB's or MCB's - Circuit breaker complying to IEC/AS 60898 with a fixed thermal trip unit setting of 145% of the rated current of the circuit breaker.
+These circuit breakers shall be derated to achieve 130% of the nominated supply capacity.